“I find my greatest pleasure, and so my reward, in the work that precedes what the world calls success.”

 To entice non-profit partners, we have to begin with cogent project goals – ones that will break new artistic ground, impact disadvantaged people, target unmet needs, fuel artistic vitality, and so forth.

-If you need help with those steps, or any other aspects of your music career, contact me for coaching via Skype.
+If you need help with those steps, or any other aspects of your music career, contact me to discuss possible coaching via Skype.

 © 2011 Gerald Klickstein